jeffpar/pcjs.v1/disks/pc/os2/misc/README.md

 ### OS/2 1.0 Debugger Boot Disk

 The [OS/2 1.0 Debugger Boot Disk](/disks/pc/os2/misc/1.0/88286/) contains a version of OS/2 1.0 built on
-October 12, 1988, which includes the built-in kernel debugger used by Microsoft and IBM for internal development.
+October 12, 1988, which included the built-in kernel debugger used by Microsoft and IBM for internal development, along with a rudimentary program selector.
 For more details, see the [OS/2 1.0](/blog/2014/12/04/) blog post.

 ### OS/2 FOOTBALL Boot Disk (v7.68.17)